Junior-Seminar-Project/cs340/README.md

 ## Install Node.js

 https://nodejs.org/en/download

-Note: You may want to lookup another way to install this.
+- Note: You may want to lookup another way to install this.
+  Also, you might need to install JDK.

 ## Setup Expo